esyede/rakit/packages/docs/data/console.md

 <a id="migraterollback"></a>
 #### migrate:rollback

-Rolls back the last migration:
+Rolls back the last batch of migrations:

 ```bash
 php rakit migrate:rollback